Q: What is Amazon OpenSearch Service?

 You can choose between Magnetic, General Purpose, and Provisioned IOPS EBS volumes.

 Q: Is there a limit on the amount of storage that can be allocated to an Amazon OpenSearch Service domain?

 Yes.
 Amazon OpenSearch Service deploys storage based the choice of instance and/or the size of the associated EBS volume.
-The maximum storage per node is 15 TB with the i3.16xlarge instances.
-With the default maximum of 40 data nodes allowed per Amazon OpenSearch Service domain, you can allocate about 600 TB of storage to a single domain.
+The maximum storage per node is 24 TB with R6g.12xlarge instances with EBS gp3 storage.
+With the default maximum of 80 data nodes allowed per Amazon OpenSearch Service domain, you can allocate about 1920 TB of storage to a single domain.
 You can request a service limit increase up to 200 instances per domain by creating a case with the AWS Support Center.
 With 200 instances, you can allocate about 3 PB of storage to a single domain.